 + Chastity is understood as being decent, modest, and striving to be morally pure in both thought and conduct.
 It calls us to live with all in true fidelity and love, without possessiveness, selfishness, or the desire to control.
 A chaste and virtuous life is of thought and word, as well as of deed.
 It finds joy in pureness of heart, and schools itself in offering grace to other souls.
 Therein providing a singular witness to the love of God in a world crowded with self serving demands.

-NOTE: We bear witness that a faithfully chaste Christian life has only two expressions; within the bounds of chaste singleness or within the faithfulness of Christian marriage.
+NOTE: We bear witness that a faithfully chaste Christian life has only two expressions; within the bounds of chaste singleness or within the faithfulness of holy marriage between man and woman.
 (1 Cor 7 / Proverbs 4:18 / Proverbs 20:7 / Titus 2:11-14)

-+ Obedience is understood as setting aside self-will, to faithfully seek and following the call of God.
-The path of Obedience calls us at all times to seek the will of God, rather than our own; prayerfully and seriously considering admonitions of Scripture, guidance from brethren and elders, and honoring covenant commitments to Family, Order, and Church.
++ Obedience is understood as setting aside self-will, to faithfully seek and follow the call of God.
+As we see witnessed by our Lord Jesus, on the Mount of Olives (Lk 22:42), the path of Obedience calls us at all times to seek the will of God, rather than our own.
+We walk out our obedience to our Lord while prayerfully and seriously considering admonitions of Scripture, guidance from brethren and elders, and honoring covenant commitments to Family, Order, and Church.

 The ancient Christian tradition of Obedience provides a strong means of following our Lord’s teaching that “he who loses his life for my sake shall find it.”
 (Mt 16:24-27 / Lk 9:23-26)